saquer0716/AnzTask-Android/Documentation/_build/html/_sources/intro/project_feature.txt

  - Swipe refresh to get updated earthquake occurrence data in background thread
  - Shows region, date, magnitude and depth in ListView cell
  - Support ascending and descending sort by magnitude and depth
- - User click to switch to show between magnitude and depth.
+ - User click to switch to show between magnitude and depth
  - Navigation to Google Map app to show coordinate of earthquake
  - Great RESTful API scalability